pravalikakanika/Sprint-2/README.md

 - **Scalability**
   Maintains quality as team size and codebase grow.

+---

+For a comprehensive understanding of static code analysis and its application, please refer to the [POC]()

+---
   # Best Practices

 - Enforce formatting using **Black** with pre-commit hooks.